EricLambrecht/react-timing-hooks/docs/intervals-api/useTimer.md

 Use this hook if you want to create a timer, i.e. a reactive number that is **incremented every second**.

 **Note**: By default, the timer is _stopped_ on mount and has to be started manually.
-If you want the timer to start immediately on mount, use `options.startOnMount`.
+If you want the timer to start immediately on mount, use `settings.startOnMount`.

+Stopping the timer will also reset the timer value to it's initial value per default.
+However, this can be changed via `settings.resetOnStop`.

 For a more versatile hook, look at [useCounter()](/react-timing-hooks/intervals-api/useCounter.html).
 For a "reverse timer", see [useCountdown()](/react-timing-hooks/intervals-api/useCountdown.html).